alena-zayts/LLMs_for_integers_addition/README.md

 # LLMs for the two long integers addition

+1. Clone this repository

-Clone thos repository and create an environment using requirements.txt:
+2. Create an environment using requirements.txt:
 ```
 conda create --name <env> --file requirements.txt
 ```